Burkey Belser: Career

 The success of that initiative led the FDA to once again call on Belser to design the Drug Facts label that now appears on all over-the-counter drugs.
 Belser would later call the Nutrition Facts label an iconic "government brand", describing it as an example of how "design can work in the public interest."

 Personal life and death

+In 1978, Belsen married lawyer Donna Greenfield.
+His company merged with her consulting firm to become Greenfield/Belser Ltd. Belser and Greenfield had two children.

-Belser and Greenfield had two children.
-He died of bladder cancer at his home in Bethesda, Maryland, on September 25, 2023, at the age of 76.
+Belser died of bladder cancer at his home in Bethesda, Maryland, on September 25, 2023, at age 76.

 Publications

 Belser authored 25 Years of Legal Branding (Sunnyside Press) published in 2004, a compilation of the Greenfield/Belser Ltd's work from 1979 to 2004.
 His work also appears in other publications, including Absolutely the Newest Logos, Best of Corporate Identity Design, Big Book of Corporate Identity Designs (Watson-Guptill), Big Book of Design Ideas (Collins Design), Big Book of Letterhead and Website Designs (Watson-Guptill), Global Corporate Identity, Global Graphics: Symbols (Rockport Publishing), HOW Colossal Design, Large Graphics (Rockport Publishing), The Newest Logos, Promotions that Work (Rockport Publishing), Small Graphics (Rockport Publishing), White Graphics (Rockport Publishing).